 Links to proposed changes to them with deadlines that can practically be met within the next 90 days are grouped according to topics on the agenda of our daily teleconferences.
 See our CALENDAR

 Keep in mind that even though a commenting opportunity deadline has past, every ANSI-accredited standards developer welcomes public input from any interest category at any time.
+Even more welcome is data.
 Two good things can happen:

 b) The late public comment is automatically entered as new public input at the front end of the following revision cycle.
 That could be 3 years or 5 years but the idea itself is generally not lost.